oGGy990/certbot-dns-inwx/README.md

 **NOTE:** This is an optional feature and requires dnspython to be installed.
 To install it use your distribution repository or i.e. `pip install dnspython`.
 The snap package already ships with it.

-## Note
-While the plugin itself is licensed according to the Apache License v2.0 the contained INWX DomRobot Client by INWX is licensed according to the MIT License.